Stock Markets Fall On US Rate-hike Fears - UrduPoint

 London's benchmark FTSE 100 index, however, struck an all-time high Friday, with analysts saying bad news, such as expectations of UK recession throughout this year, was priced in.

-The British capital's top index has benefitted also from some strong company earnings, including record profits from energy giant Shell, and renewed investment from abroad amid pound weakness.
+The British capital's top index has benefited also from some strong company earnings, including record profits from energy giant Shell, and renewed investment from abroad amid pound weakness.

 "Having hit a new all-time high..., the FTSE 100 opened the new trading week with a hangover," noted Russ Mould, investment director at AJ Bell.